-4. When the rectifier start process is finished, the system will run in Bypass mode (Power flow shown in Figure 5-3).
+4. When the rectifier start process is finished, close the battery circuit breaker, and the system will run in Bypass mode (Power flow shown in Figure 5-3).
 Click the On key (Refer to Section 4.3.3).

 Figure 5-3 Clicking On key